meshula/Landru/README.md

 with a colon and semicolon.
 Here, *machine main* is pretty trivial.

 Machines are made up of declared persistent state, and states.
 There is one special state, named *main*.
-When a machine is started, declared state is instantiated, and then *main* automatically runs.
+When a machine is started, the machine's state variables are instantiated, and then *main* automatically runs.

 ```
 machine main: